WVM2006-8

 you've indicated you'll consult lawyers

-my understanding can be a judicial review, less costly
+my understanding can be a judicial review, less

 feel strongly BoV acted outside its jurisdiction